stanford-crfm/levanter/docs/Blog-Post.md

 We are excited to announce the release of [Levanter](https://github.com/stanford-crfm/levanter), a new [JAX](https://github.com/google/jax)-based codebase for training foundation models.
 Levanter is designed to be legible, scalable, and reproducible:

-1. Legible: Levanter comes with a new named tensor library named Haliax that makes it easy to write legible, composable deep learning code, while still maintaining efficiency and scalability.
+1. Legible: Levanter comes with a new named tensor library named Haliax that makes it easy to write legible, composable deep learning code, while still being high performance.
 2. Scalable: Levanter is designed to scale to large models, and to be able to train on a variety of hardware, including GPUs and TPUs.
 3. Reproducible: Levanter is bitwise deterministic, meaning that the same configuration will always produce the same results, even in the face of preemption and resumption.